zikriyeurkmezcengiz/CleanArchitectureNotes/src/Details.md

 When faced with a framework, try not to marry it right away.
 See if there aren’t ways to date it for a while before you take the plunge.
 Keep the framework behind an architectural boundary if at all possible, for as long as possible.
 Perhaps you can find a way to get the milk without buying the cow.

+# MISSING CHAPTER
+**Package By Layering**
+In “Presentation Domain Data Layering,”2 Martin Fowler says that adopting such a layered architecture is a good way to get started.
+He’s not alone.
+Many of the books, tutorials, training courses, and sample code you’ll find will also point you down the path of creating a layered architecture.
+It’s a very quick way to get something up and running without a huge amount of complexity.
+The problem, as Martin points out, is that once your software grows in scale and complexity, you will quickly find that having three large buckets of code isn’t sufficient, and you will need to think about modularizing further.

+A layered architecture doesn’t scream anything about the business domain.
+Put the code for two layered architectures, from two very different business domains, side by side and they will likely look eerily similar: web, services, and repositories